Why go-oidc-provider

 Laxfor the session cookie,Strictwhere compatible

 You don't write any of this.
-You generate one 32-byte key, hand it to WithCookieKey, and the cookie scheme is correct.
+You generate one 32-byte key, hand it to WithCookieKeys, and the cookie scheme is correct.

-op.WithSPAUI(...) swaps the default HTML driver for a JSON one — the SPA (React, Vue, Svelte, Angular, …) hits /interaction/{uid}/... for the prompts and posts back signed responses.
+op.WithSPAUI(op.SPAUI{...}) swaps the default HTML pages for a JSON-backed SPA flow and lets the OP mount the shell and static assets.
+The SPA (React, Vue, Svelte, Angular, …) hits /interaction/{uid} for prompts and posts back signed responses while the protocol engine owns the state machine.

 SPA-safe error rendering